Today In Music History

 1961 - Chubby Checker started a three-week run at No. 1 on the U.S. singles chart with "Pony Time," his second No. 1 of the 1960s.

-1967 - Pink Floyd laid down tracks for their first single, the psychedelic nugget "Arnold Layne," written by Syd Barrett.
+1967 - Pink Floyd laid down tracks for their first single, the psychedelic nugget, "Arnold Layne," written by Syd Barrett.
 It made it to No. 1 in the U.K. but had no impact whatsoever in the U.S. The song tells the story of a cross-dresser who procures his ladies' clothing by stealing from laundry lines.

 1970 - Members of Jefferson Airplane were fined $1,000 for using profane language during a concert in Oklahoma City.

 1971 - Janis Joplin's album Pearl hit No. 1 in the U.S., where it stayed for nine weeks.
-Joplin died of a heroin overdose three months before the album was released.
+Joplin had died of a heroin overdose three months before the album was released.

 1972 - More than 25,000 people attended a Led Zeppelin concert in Sydney, Australia.
 Jimmy Page appeared clean shaven, having shaved off the beard he had been growing since the summer of 1970.